top of page

 Mema Mansouri

+Self-care for neurodivergent adults often looks different than what we’re taught.
 Rest doesn’t always come easily, especially when your mind is wired for depth, connection, and constant engagement.
-For many neurodivergent individuals, even moments of stillness are filled with mental activity.
-You may be lying down, but your brain is still sorting through unfinished tasks, processing conversations, or preparing for what’s ahead.
-That doesn’t mean you’re doing anything wrong, it means your brain is doing exactly what it was designed to do: notice, analyze, a
+You may be lying down, but your brain is still processing conversations, organizing thoughts, or preparing for what’s ahead.
+That doesn’t mean you’re doing anything wrong.
+It means your brain is doing what it was designed to do.
+But even with an active mind, you deserve to rest.
+Wh

 Mema Mansouri

 When replying to a text or brushing your teeth feels like scaling a mountain, your body is telling you it’s at its limit.
-Autistic burnout isn’t a personal failing, it’s a built‑in alarm that goes off after extended periods of masking, sensory overload, or navigating environments never designed for autistic brains.
-As a neurodivergent therapist, I invite you to remember: You are not broken; your nervous system is asking for care Recovery is possible, and can lead to deeper se
+Autistic burnout isn’t a personal failing.
+It’s a built‑in alarm that goes off after extended periods of masking, sensory overload, or navigating environments never designed for autistic brains.
+Autistic burnout recovery takes time, support, and a deeper understanding of your nervous system and needs.
+As a neurodivergent therapist, I invite you to remember

 Mema Mansouri